ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 **FFT Setting**

-- Tilt: extra tilting slope of the FFT
+- Tilt: the extra tilting slope of the FFT
-- Speed: extra decay speed of the FFT
+- Speed: the extra decay speed of the FFT
 - Resolution: resolution of the FFT (takes effect after restarting the DAW)

 Higher resolution increases the low-frequency details of the spectrum with the cost of increasing computation on the background thread.
-Although it does not affect the audio thread, you may need to choose a lower resolution if you see the spectrum is lagging.
+Although it does not affect the audio thread, you may need to choose a lower resolution if the spectrum is lagging.

 **Curve Thickness**